AdobeDocs/campaign-classic.pt-BR/help/platform/using/privacy-management.md

 * This section presents general information on what Privacy management is and the features provided by Adobe Campaign to manage the [Right to Access and Right to be Forgotten](#right-access-forgotten).

-* Ele também contém informações sobre recursos importantes para gerenciar a privacidade ([consentimento, retenção de dados e funções](#consent-retention-roles)do usuário), bem como práticas recomendadas para ajudá-lo com sua conformidade com a privacidade ao usar o Adobe Campaign.
+* Ele também contém informações sobre recursos importantes para gerenciar a privacidade ([Consentimento, Retenção e Funções](#consent-retention-roles)), bem como práticas recomendadas para ajudá-lo com sua conformidade com a privacidade ao usar o Adobe Campaign.

 ## Regulamentos sobre a gestão da privacidade {#privacy-management-regulations}